dagainz/Correlator/docs/architecture.md

 these suitable to use as audit records as they can map easily to a CSV row, or database table.

 All audit events are custom event classes that extend AuditEvent.
-An identifier and a list of data fields that will be present in each event must be provided in the class defition.
+An identifier and a list of data fields that will be present in each event must be provided in the class defintion.

 See Correlator.sshd.SSHDLoginEvent for an example.